k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11a_tdm_sequence_implementation_based_on_catalog.md

 ### Optional - Overriding the Catalog's Sequence Logic

-Edit the flows to override the Catalog sequence logic for some of the ID fields: add [Data Generation Actors](/articles/TDM/tdm_implementation/articles/19_Broadway/actors/07_masking_and_sequence_actors.html) after the **CatalogMaskingMapper** Actor and link them to the relevant fields in the **DbLoad** Actor.
+Edit the flows to override the Catalog sequence logic for some of the ID fields: Add [Data Generation Actors](/articles/TDM/tdm_implementation/articles/19_Broadway/actors/07_masking_and_sequence_actors.html) after the **CatalogMaskingMapper** Actor and link them to the relevant fields in the **DbLoad** Actor.

 Fabric enables you to create your own function or Broadway flow in order to generate a new ID using either **MaskingLuFunction** Actor or **Masking** Actor.